 It is important to support AND train others to seek out best practices and sourcing to encourage grassroots activists/organizations to learn how to organize, engage, listen, educate, motivate and leverage skills to build organizations, ground games, building their bench of future candidates, and learning to leverage their spheres of influence.

-Kristal is the Northern California Coordinator.
+Kristal is currently the CDC Northern California Coordinator.

 Anne Mohr’s political experience began with East-coast politics in the 1990s to 2000s serving as first an appointed Municipal Committee member and thereafter elected and serving as Vice-Chair then Chair.

 After moving to California she joined CDP and volunteered in the Obama campaign.
 In 2016, she was elected DNC Delegate for Sanders and was a participant in the Philadelphia convention.
 In 2017, she was elected as a Delegate/Executive Board member to the CDP and worked on AB 249, the